Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning

-Since the effectiveness of the verification protocol depends on the correctness of the quantum theory, one may worry that the validity of the verification protocol is questionable.

-However, it is not a flaw of the protocol's design since we are indeed trying to verify the independence between $C$ and $\{X, Y\}$ in a proposed \emph{quantum} protocol for violating LF inequalities.
-Having said that, if one is really uncomfortable with the quantum approach, there are alternative classical verification protocols for gathering evidence of Eq.~\eqref{eq_CXY}, which are common approaches used by experimentalists or statisticians.

-In one of these classical protocols, the verifier randomly halts the experiment after Alice selects her measurement choice but before she executes the measurement.
+Consider the following protocol.
+The verifier randomly halts the experiment after Alice selects her measurement choice but before she executes the measurement.
 Subsequently, the data of $C$, $X$, and $Y$ in these runs can be employed to examine the interdependence among these variables.
 This is similar to the cross-validation approach often used in classical causal inference.

-Nevertheless, we favor the quantum protocol detailed in Sec.~\ref{sec_vero}.
-This preference arises from the fact that in the classical strategy, all values of $C$, $X$, and $Y$ used for verification are no longer causally linked to Alice's measurement.
+We favor the Veronika protocols detailed in Sec.~\ref{sec_vero}.
+This preference arises from the fact that in the protocol in the previous paragraph, all values of $C$, $X$, and $Y$ used for verification are no longer causally linked to Alice's measurement.
 Moreover, in those runs, it is impossible to continue the quantum experiment because Alice cannot reverse Charlie's measurement when $C$ is known to a classical verifier.
-Essentially, the classical verification protocol cannot establish independence relations in runs involving Alice's reversal of Charlie's measurement.
-In other words, the classical verification protocol hinges on the runs terminated by the verifier for verification as being a truly representative sample of all runs of the experiment.
-In contrast, the quantum protocol gathers data for establishing independence from \emph{all} experiment runs, even when Alice reverses Charlie's measurement subsequently.
+Essentially, this protocol cannot establish independence relations in runs involving Alice's reversal of Charlie's measurement.
+In other words, this protocol hinges on the runs terminated by the verifier for verification as being a representative sample of all runs of the experiment.
+In contrast, the Veronika protocols gather data for establishing independence from \emph{all} experiment runs, even when Alice reverses Charlie's measurement subsequently.

-\textbf{The Veronika protocol cannot be done in the spacelike-separated LF scenario.}
+\textbf{The Veronika protocols cannot be done in the spacelike-separated LF scenario.}

 Since Veronika needs to collect data for both $X$ and $Y$ in conjunction with $C$, and given that Alice must reverse the potential entanglement between Veronika and $C$ before proceeding with her measurement, $A$ can no longer be spacelike-separated from $Y$.